 The course has a credit value of 15 (150 hours study) and both delivery modes are run annually in January.

-Faculty of Technology
+Faculty of Technology including Emerging Technologies Research Centre

 The aim of this COMPULSORY course is to prepare graduate students to undertake and fulfil the requirements for master and/or doctoral studies.